ARMY / DEFENSE KNOWLEDGE ONLINE (AKO) SPECIFICS

 If you are receiving a message that AKO is not trusted, you need to update your DoD Certificates

 Are you having problems accessing AKO now that Microsoft has pushed out Internet Explorer 11 as a critical update?
 Please go through this guide again.

 The process of registering your CAC with AKO was removed on 1 May 2011.
 This also means dual CAC holders can use either issued CAC.
 Read more about it here.

 Question 1: Why can't I log into AKO with my CAC?

 Answer 1: Follow the guidance in this PDF.

 Question 2: When I logon to AKO with my CAC, I see my old CAC certificates (or more certificates than just my own) to choose from.
 How do I clear the old Certificates?

 Answer 2: Open Internet Explorer, Select Tools, Internet Options, Content (tab), Certificates (button).
-Select all of the Certificates you don't want, and select the Remove button.
+Select all of the Certificates you don't want, then select the Remove (button).
 You may have to remove them individually.